chrisnoonan98675/site/xl-deploy/how-to/install-or-remove-xl-deploy-plugins.markdown

 1. [Shut down](/xl-deploy/how-to/shut-down-xl-deploy.html) the XL Deploy server.
 2. Copy the plugin XLDP or JAR file to the `XLDEPLOY_HOME/plugins` directory.
 3. [Start](/xl-deploy/how-to/start-xl-deploy.html) the XL Deploy server.
+4. Refresh the XL Deploy GUI in your browser.

 ## Remove a plugin